YunoHost-Apps/ladder_ynh/doc/PRE_INSTALL.md

-If your instance will be publicly accessible, make sure to enable Basic Auth.
-This will prevent unauthorized users from using your proxy.
-If you do not enable Basic Auth, anyone can use your proxy to browse nasty/illegal stuff.
+It is advised not to set Ladder as publicly available.
+You should allow access only to logged-in YunoHost users.
+If you do not enable auth, anyone can use your proxy to browse nasty/illegal stuff.
 And you will be responsible for it.